Issues

 Will Sing For Feathers, 8 x 10 inches, traditional graphite drawing scanned, drawn digitally, printed, process repeated

 As we gain experience, confidence toward change and experimentation, and progressively improve our development as Artists, theoretically we should be able to charge more, which is why “mature” artists naturally feel they deserve to be paid more.
 Case in point: me.
-Admittedly, $7,500 seems like a lot to be asking for Dancing With Trees.
+The price I initially wanted to charge for “Dancing With Trees” was $7,500.

-For those unfamiliar with all that painting or other forms of artwork involves, time seems to be the most accountable factor in producing it.
+It seems like a lot to be asking for those unfamiliar with all that painting or other forms of artwork involves.
+Time seems to be the most accountable factor in producing it.
 After viewing the artwork and the price, the most common question is: How long did that take you?
 It’s a fair question, because for most jobs, time input equals amount charged; a predictable amount of money is paid in exchange for a certain amount of labor within a set amount of time.
 If only it were that simple.

 Using that system to price then, Dancing With Trees is my very best work to date, and it took almost 50 years to learn how to paint it.
 The price was reduced from $7,500.00 to $5,500.00.
 Assuming I don’t have to share a percentage of that figure with a gallery, and assuming it sells in the next year, that works out to approximately .7638888888888889 cents per hour.
 I feel confident that it’s worth that much.
 That’s a wage about as kookoo as a bird dancing for its own feathers.
 One day someone will come along who has an extremely large wall and agrees that the painting is worth .7638888888888889 cents per hour, and they will buy it.
+Each year work hangs around with me though, I decrease the asking price as new pieces are created.

-Sometimes I wish I was just a bird.
-However…
+Sometimes I wish I was just a bird!

 The vocation of Artist is a calling, and a journey of personal growth.
 Who doesn’t want to do what they love, learn all the time, contribute the best they have to offer to the world, and earn a living as well?
 Creativity is not only what we love to do; it is a deeply-rooted habit, a compulsion and an addiction of the very best kind.
 Art is connected intimately with our lives so we continue to make “stuff” no matter what, and preferably, the artists’ judgment of its’ value will be trusted.
 In my revised Price List I’ve made a good effort to be fair to the buyer while at the same time remaining true to myself.